 At State Electric, lean construction is as much a philosophy and culture as it is a set of principles in our integrated project delivery (IPD) approach.
 Through a collaborative, integrated, and relationship orientated effort, everyone involved in the planning, design, and construction, of any given project, works to minimize waste to provide unparalleled value to our clients.
 We’ve established our lean workflows through value stream mapping, to streamline our operation and optimize efficiency.
 Our objective on every job is to create the proper lean design and delivery of services that meet the client’s needs.
 All areas of our operation are repeatedly reviewed and acted upon to achieve continuous improvement.

 Our IPD approach allows us to maximize value and project efficiencies while minimizing waste.
-One way we do this is by getting our project teams from departments across the company to work collaboratively as cross-functional teams.
+One way we do this is by getting our project teams from departments across the company to work collaboratively to maximize each team member’s expertise.
 From their past experience and performance, they start with the end goals of the project and effectively plan and schedule by working back to the start date.
 Our team consists of our preconstruction department (estimating and design), supply chain department (procurement, prefabrication, and logistics), project management team, and highly experienced electricians, linemen, and technicians.
 Integrating all of these departments/teams helps to ensure a high level of expertise in all areas of project delivery.
 With strong communication, collaboration, and integrated processes, we can eliminate waste and accelerate project schedules for unparalleled client satisfaction.

 State Electric has pioneered an unmatched commitment in the electrical industry to lean construction principles across our fully integrated operation.
 With the application of these principles, we can continuously eliminate waste across the value stream.